-June 8th is World Oceans Day in honor of our, magical, mysterious ocean!
+World Oceans Day happens every year on June 8th in honor of our, magical, mysterious ocean!
 So much about our ocean is still unknown, but one thing’s for sure: our ocean’s in trouble.
-From overfishing to floating islands of garbage to the latest oil spill in the Gulf of Mexico, it’s time for us to get together and put an end to the destruction of our ocean!
+From overfishing to floating islands of garbage and oil spills, it’s time for us to get together and put an end to the destruction of our ocean!

 Why We Should All Celebrate World Oceans Day

-- Makes most of the oxygen we breathe
+- Make most of the oxygen we breathe

 Save Our Ocean for the Future!

 Take part in World Oceans Day events and activities to help protect our ocean for the future!
 It’s up to each and every one of us to help make sure that our ocean is protected and conserved for future generations.
 World Oceans Day lets us: